darktjm/gamesup/README.md

 nonet
 =====
-First of all, I don't let any games connect to the 'net, or anything Windows-related, for that matter.
+First of all, I don't let any games or anything Windows-related, for that matter, connect to the 'net.
 I used to do this by unconfiguring the network or pulling the plug, but that became a hassle, and caused some network connection attempts to just hang.
 I now use a Linux network namespace I call nonet.
 At boot time, I run nonet.start, which creates the namespace.
 I also have an /etc/nonet directory, which the namespace uses the hosts file from if it finds it.
-The hosts file only lists loopback addresses.
+The hosts file there only lists loopback addresses.

 I can't use "ip netns exec" to execute stuff in the new namespace, because it needs to run as root, and doesn't drop privilege.
 It also